kfoozminus/cheatsheets/kubernetes.md

   - `kubectl exec <pod-name> <command>` - we can execute commands directly on the container once the Pod is up and running. (here we ommitted the container name as there's only one container in our pod)
     - `kubectl exec -it <pod-name> bash` - lets us use the bash inside the container(again, we have one container)
     - we can use `localhost:8080` to from inside the container

+## K8s Services:
+  - Pods are mortal.
+They have a lifecycle.
+If a node dies, pods running on that node are lost too.
+  - Replication Controller creates new pods when that happens (by rescheduling the pod on available nodes).
+  - Pods have unique IP across a K8s cluster.
+  - Front-end shouldn't care about backend replicas or if a pod is lost and created.
+  - A service in K8s defines a logical set of Pods and a policy by to access them.
+Service is defined using YAML.
+  - The set of Pods targeted by a Service is usually determined by a `LabelSelector`
+  - Unique IP addresses are not exposed to outside cluster with a Service.
+Services can be exposed in different ways by specifying a **type** in the ServiceSpec.
+    - `ClusterIP` (default) exposes the service on an internal IP in the cluster.
+This makes the Service onlu reachable from within the cluster.
+    - `NodePort` exposes the Service on the same port of each selected Node in the cluster using NAT.
+Makes a service accessible form outside the cluster using `<NodeIP>:<NodePort`.
+Superset of ClusterIP.
+    - `LoadBalancer` creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
+Superset of NodePort.
+    - `ExternalName` exposes the service using an arbitrary name (specified by `externalName` in the spec) by returning a `CNAME` record with the name.
+No proxy is used.
+This type requires v1.7 or higher of `kube-dns`